Christie Farrell Lee & Bell

 What Is Comparative Fault & How Does It Work?

-Comparative fault, also called comparative negligence, is a legal principle that assesses the degree of fault of both the plaintiff and the defendant in personal injury cases (like cases of premises liability, medical malpractice, accidents that caused critical injuries, and other personal injury cases).
+Comparative fault, also called comparative negligence, is a legal principle that assesses the degree of fault of both the plaintiff and the defendant in personal injury cases (like cases of premises liability, medical malpractice, accidents that caused catastrophic injuries, and other personal injury cases).

 So, instead of a black-and-white scenario, where one party is entirely at fault, the comparative fault system recognizes that both parties might share some degree of responsibility for the incident.